 Traffic noise is not controlled through rules in the District Plan and alternative actions will have to be initiated to avoid, remedy or mitigate intrusions from this source.
-Some degree of traffic noise should be anticipated in residential areas abutting a state highway.

 However within the Outer Residential Area adjoining Wellington International Airport and near to the Operational Port Areas, there is a need to recognise the potential effects of airport and port noise on new residential and other Noise Sensitive Activity developments, and conversely, the potential constraints of such activities and developments on the airport and port activities.
 The rules relating to residential development near the airport (being the land inside the airnoise boundary depicted on Map 35) reflect these issues.
 Reference will also be made to the objectives and policies in chapter 10 of this Plan when considering resource consent applications for residential development within that area.
 Where a new residential development is within an area included in both the airnoise boundary and Port Noise Affected Area, then the rules relating to airnoise will apply.